madison-python/welcome/README.md

 # MadPy Meetings

-### If you have you have an idea for a talk you'd like to give, please reach out to Ed or Dave
+### If you have an idea for a talk you'd like to give, please reach out to Ed or Dave

 # MadPy Calendar